Department of Biochemistry and Biophysics (GRAD)

 Associate Professors

-Jill Dowen, Three-Dimensional Genome Architecture and Gene Regulation
+Jill Dowen, Three-Dimensional Genome Organization and Gene Expression in Stem Cells and Cancer Cells

 Pengda Liu, Cell Signaling; Cancer; mTOR; Akt; Post-Translational Modification; Protein-Protein Interaction